 We’ve all seen the jokes about social media and mobile phones.
 For so many people these days, it seems an impossible task to put their phones in their pocket or purse.

 Have you ever wondered how on earth we managed to get through our lives without them?
-We had no Facebook, no Twitter, no Instagram, no nothing!
+We had no Facebook, no Twitter (now X), no Instagram, no nothing!

 I am writing this because I suddenly seem to be bombarded with messages and articles about Social Media Etiquette.
 They purportedly apply to mobile phones because I posted a quote on my Aging Disgracefully Facebook page which really touched a nerve.
 It said…